 - Do you find yourself repeatedly saying that your website isn’t a true representation of your brand?

 - Does your jaw clench when you’re trying to navigate your own website?

 If you didn’t say ‘yes’ to any of these, then congratulations, you’re on the right path to business success.
-If you did say ‘yes’, then perhaps it’s time to factor a website refresh into your marketing plan?
+If you did say ‘yes’, then perhaps it’s time to factor a website refresh into your business goals for this year?

 Your website is an investment into the future success of your business and should be thought of in that way.
 If you’re having hesitations, a lot of professional designers are more than happy to jump on a consult call and have a chat about your goals and needs, even if they don’t end up being the right person for the job.

-One thing you can’t do, though, is keep pushing such an important element of your business to the side because it will only keep getting worse and you will continue to keep missing out on potential business.
+One thing you can’t do, though, is to continue pushing such an important element of your business to the side because it will only keep getting worse and you will continue to keep missing out on potential business.